CsabaDu/CsabaDu.DynamicTestData/README.md

 ### **DynamicDataSources**

 This namespace provides the foundational *abstract* classes for defining custom data sources.
-Since the framework is designed for **one data source per test class**, most critical members are `protected` â€” allowing implementers to access or override key behaviors while encapsulating internal logic.
+Since the framework is designed for **one data source per test class**, most critical members are `protected` ( - ) allowing implementers to access or override key behaviors while encapsulating internal logic.
 The public interface remains minimal, adhering to the framework's contracts while granting flexibility in derived classes.

 #### DynamicDataSources Namespace
 (Implementations)